cristianbretti/sync-meet/README.md

   * End time: The latest possible time of day a meeting can end.
   * Meeting time: How long the meeting should be in hours and minutes.

-The user is now the owner of the group/meeting and gets redirected to the calendar page.
+The user is now the owner of the meeting and gets redirected to the calendar page.
 The owner can now invite other people to the meeting scheduler by sending them a link.
 Every user that receives the link will have to accept access to their Google calendar before joining.

 3. As more users join the group, Sync-Meet will update the available meeting time and create events.
 An event will show the start time, end time, meeting time and a colour.
-The colour of the event is green if every member of the group is available for the event and blue of the majority is available.
+The colour of the event is green if every member of the group is available for the event and yellow if everyone except one can join.
+There is also a chat for the users in the sidebar of the calendar page.

 4. The owner finds a suitable time for the meeting and Sync-Meet is closed.

 # What has been done
-  1. Backend server is set up with the basic support of creating an event, finding all empty time intervalls for a user and removing the event afterwards.
-  2. O-Auth 2 authentication protocol is set up on the client side for Google authentication.
-  3. Support for creating an event within the specified date and time interval on the client side.
-  4. Basic layout for the calendar/event page where all possible time slots will be shown.
-  5. Socket I/O for notifying the client that another user has joined the event.
+  1. Users can create meetings.
+  2. Users can join other existing meetings.
+  3. Users can leave meetings.
+If the owner leaves the meeting, the meeting is deleted.
+  4. Google authentication is implemented.
+If a users token has expired, they will have to authenticate again.
+  5. A calendar view which shows possible events for meetings.
+Green if all can attend and yellow if one person can't attend.
+  6. A sidebar with information about the meeting next to calendar is implemtend.
+Has information about the users and a chat.

 # Future plans
-  1. Add support for adding another user into an already created event.
-  2. Create a separate homepage before a page for event creation.
-  3. Display all available time slots in a UI friendly way.
+  1. Add the possibility to drag the width of the sidebar.
-  4. Potentially add support for adding an event to all users calendar.
+  2. Potentially add support for adding an event to all users calendar.
+  3. Make the website mobile friendly.

 # Project file structure
 The root folder contains three folders; `db`, `client` and `server`.